Quick Reference: Best Pressure for Fishing

 Power Star Thermometer

-This free app shows barometric pressure along with temperature:
+This Android app shows local barometric pressure together with temperature and weather context:

 - Current pressure in mb and inHg